MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/set-up-upstream-sources.md

 ﻿---
-title: Set up upstream sources for packages
+title: Set up upstream sources for your feed
-description: Find out how to configure upstream packages from multiple sources in Azure DevOps Services and TFS ms.technology: devops-artifacts ms.topic: conceptual ms.date: 08/31/2020
+description: Find out how to configure upstream sources for you Azure Artifacts feeds ms.technology: devops-artifacts ms.topic: conceptual ms.date: 12/22/2020
 monikerRange: '>= tfs-2017'
 ---

 # Configure upstream sources

-Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public feeds (e.g. npmjs.com and NuGet.org) and authenticated feeds (i.e. other Azure DevOps Services feeds in your organization or Azure Active Directory (Azure AD) tenant).
-Once you've enabled an upstream source, any user connected to your feed can install a package from the remote feed, and your feed will save a copy.
+Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from both public packages managers (npmjs.com, NuGet.org, Maven Central, and PyPI) and Artifacts feeds.
+Once you've enabled an upstream source, any user connected to your feed can install a package from the remote feed and your feed will save a copy.

-For more in-depth information on the concepts and best practices regarding upstream sources, check out the [upstream sources concepts documentation](../concepts/upstream-sources.md).

 ## Create a new feed that uses upstream sources

-Navigate to the **Packages** page and select "New Feed".

-Underneath _Upstream Sources_, select _Use packages from public sources through this feed_.
+Follow the steps in [this guide](../concepts/feeds.md#create-a-feed) to create a new feed.

+Under **Upstream sources** make sure you check the box to **Include packages from common public sources**.

-Selecting this option now means your feed will be configured to find and use packages from all of the public upstream sources (**nuget.org** (NuGet), **npmjs.org** (npm), **PyPI** (Python), and **Maven Central** (Maven)) without having to include those package repositories in any of your settings or configuration files.
+Selecting this option will allow your feed to use packages from public packages hosts (**nuget.org** (NuGet), **npmjs.org** (npm), **PyPI** (Python), and **Maven Central** (Maven)) without having to include those package repositories in any of your settings or configuration files.

 > [!IMPORTANT]
 > Maven snapshot artifacts are not currently supported in upstream sources.